Telefonica/latch-plugin-unix/README.md

 ```
 sudo service ssh restart
 ```
-For RedHat/CentOS/Fedora,
+For RedHat/CentOS/Fedora/FreeBSD,
 ```
 sudo service sshd restart
 ```

-###SELinux (Fedora) SETUP
+###SELinux (Fedora/CentOS) SETUP
-* In Fedora 20, the program **“SELinux“** at times defines a security policy that prevents communication from being opened between the SSH server and the Latch server.
+* In some systems, like Fedora 20 and CentOS 6.7, the program **“SELinux“** at times defines a security policy that prevents communication from being opened between the SSH server and the Latch server.
 To solve this problem, you must add a SELinux module to the policy.
 To do so you must enter the **“modules/SSH/SELinux“** folder of the packet for the downloaded plugin and execute the command **“semodule -i latch_ssh.pp“**.
 Then you must enable the variable that was created through the command **“setsebool -P ssh_can_network 1“**.

 ##UNINSTALLING THE PLUGIN IN UNIX